Are you in the mood for a refreshing iced beverage but can't decide between a cold brew or an iced latte?

 This can create a bitter taste that is then balanced out with the addition of milk and sugar for lattes.

-However, coffee grounds are soaked in cold water for 15 hours when making cold brew coffee instead of being exposed to high temperatures.
+However, when making cold brew coffee, coffee grounds are soaked in cold water for 15 hours, rather than being exposed to high temperatures.

 Steeping cold brew in a mason jar.